 Important Considerations and Tips: - Temperature: Vinyl siding expands and contracts significantly with temperature changes.
 Always leave appropriate gaps at receiving channels (corner posts, J-channels) and between panels to accommodate this movement.
 Increase the gap in colder temperatures (below 40°F) to about 3/8 inch.

-- Ventilation: Ensure proper ventilation behind the siding by using vented soffit and fascia.
+- Ventilation: Make sure proper ventilation behind the siding by using vented soffit and fascia.

 - Work from the Back: If possible, start installing siding on the least visible walls (e.g., the back of the house) to get a feel for the process before moving to more prominent areas.